kk9six/umotion/README.md

-# umotion
+# UMotion

-Uncertainty-driven Human Motion Estimation from IMU and UWB
+Code for our paper "UMotion: Uncertainty-driven Human Motion Estimation from Inertial and Ultra-wideband Units".